sourmash-bio/sourmash/doc/publications.md

 [Evaluation of taxonomic classification and profiling methods for long-read shotgun metagenomic sequencing datasets](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-022-05103-0), Portik et al., 2022.
-This paper shows that sourmash is extremely sensitive and very specific for taxonomic classification.
+This paper shows that sourmash is extremely sensitive and very specific for taxonomic profiling.

 ## Petabase-scale search